 Among the trappers, there is a further division of the category by the type of trap or web.
-Some of the smaller trapper spiders, such as the House Spider spin a unconstructed, cottony sheet of fibers to catch their prey.
-Other trapper spiders, the Orbweavers, such as this type, the Spiny-bellied Orbweaver, and the Common Garden varieties, spin a complex, structured web to capture unwary visitors.
+One of the smaller trapper spiders, the House Spider spins a unconstructed, cloud of fibers to catch its prey.
+Other trapper spiders, the Orbweavers, such as this type, as well as the Spiny-bellied Orbweaver and Common Garden Spider varieties, spin complex, structured webs to capture unwary visitors.

 The Cross Orb Weaver has similar leg bands to its cousins, but it is considerably hairier; it differs also in not displaying the bright yellow and white torso markings of the Garden Spiders.
 Its dark color and the dull brown hair with which it is covered are consistent with its more reclusive nature.

 Unlike the Garden Spiders, which are content for me to move in closely to get a picture, this type is easily disturbed and will abandon its web to flee to a place of safety in some dark corner if approached too closely.
 Araneus diadematus seems to favor locations on structures rather than out in the garden on vegetation, as do the various Garden Spiders.
 And, as I learned recently, it will also build its web in the bed of a 1989 Ford F150 pick-up truck—mine!